Skip to content

 4. Select the Collection "Michigan State University MSU ICER msu#hpcc msuhpcc" on both sides

-7. On the left, check the "select all" box
+8. On the left, check the "select all" box (circled in green below) to select all of your files

 The File Manager setup is depicted in this screenshot: